Guide written by:

 Heated towel rail

-- Air quality: depends on the type of heat transfer; convection dries out the air and reduces negative ions which are thought to be necessary for general well-being.
+- Air quality: depends on the type of heat transfer; convection dries out the air.

-- Temperature control: an over- or under-heated house on a daily basis will prove unpleasant; temperature rise should be quick and heat should be maintained evenly.
+- Temperature control: an over- or under-heated house on a daily basis will prove unpleasant; heaters should be quick to heat up and distribute heat evenly.

 Fan heater technology